LucasDelfino92/morrowindsharp/tools.md

 # TOOLS

-# Cleaning plugins
+## Cleaning plugins

 Nearing the end of **Morrowind#** you may or may not find a section of plugins that that require cleaning, separated into [**manual cleaning**](https://github.com/Sigourn/morrowind-sharp/blob/master/main.md#manually-cleaning-plugins) and [**automatically cleaning**](https://github.com/Sigourn/morrowind-sharp/blob/master/main.md#automatically-cleaning-plugins), and you will be redirected here.

 We will be using two tools to clean plugins: **tes3cmd** and **TESAME**.
 You should have already installed these in the Setup [**Tools**](https://github.com/Sigourn/morrowind-sharp/blob/master/setup.md#tools) section.
 If not, go back and install them.

-## tes3cmd
+### tes3cmd

 There are two ways to clean plugins using tes3cmd.
 We will look at both of them.

-### Individual cleaning

 - Run Wrye Mash (**mash64**) in Mod Organizer 2.
+- Select the **Mods** tab.
-- In the **Mods** tab, right-click on the plugin you want to clean and click **Clean with tes3cmd**.
-After the process is over, close the window.
+  - To individually clean a plugin, right-click on it and click **Clean with tes3cmd**.

-### Mass cleaning

-- Run Wrye Mash (**mash64**) in Mod Organizer 2.
-- In the **Mods** tab, use SHIFT+left click to select the plugins you want to clean.
+  - To mass clean plugins, use SHIFT+left-click to select the plugins you want to clean and click **Clean with tes3cmd**.
-- Right-click on any of the highlighted plugins, and click **Clean with tes3cmd**.
-After the process is over, close the window.
+- After the process is over, close the window.

-There are times when mods intentionally add duplicate-to-master records, which tes3cmd would interpret as "dirty" (unintentional) records edits.
-In Morrowind#, only one such mod exists: **Patch for Purists**, specifically its ESM file.
+There are times when mods intentionally add duplicate-to-master records, which tes3cmd would interpret as "dirty" (unintentional) edits.
+In **Morrowind#**, only one such mod exists: **Patch for Purists**, specifically its ESM file.
 Should you accidentally clean that ESM, reinstall the mod.

-> Note that if you reinstall a mod with a dirty plugin, its plugin will be dirty again.
-You will have to repeat the cleaning process for this specific plugin.
+> Note that if you reinstall a mod, their plugins will be dirty again, and you will have to repeat the process.

-## TESAME
+### TESAME

 - Run TESAME in Mod Organizer 2.
 - Go to **Mods -> Open ..**